 What to do in Mountainous Arcadia

-Monks in the gorge: Prodromos and Philosophos monasteries
+The Prodromos and Philosophos monasteries

 The ancient valley of Gortyna

-The most important ancient site in the Lousios Valley, this landscape exudes a palpable timeless energy.
+The most important ancient site in the Lousios Valley, this landscape exudes a timeless energy.
 The remains of the city that flourished during the Classical and Hellenistic periods lie at the edge of the gorge.
 Excavations uncovered two acropolises, two Asklepeia (health centres), bath-houses, temples and thermal springs.

 The open-air Water-Power Museum

 The epicentre of Arcadia is the capital, Tripoli, built 650m above sea level.
 It was founded at the beginning of the 14th century and called Tripolitsa (little Tripoli) until the 19th century.
 Many of its conquerors, such as the Venetians and the Turks, left their mark here.
 In Tripoli, there are still listed neoclassical buildings and impressive churches, large squares and parks.
-It is worth visiting the War Museum, the Cultural Centre, the Matzouneio Public Library, and the extremely well-organised Archaeological Museum, housed in a building designed by Ernst Ziller, an architect so enamoured by Greece that he ended up adopting its nationality.
+It is worth visiting the War Museum, Cultural Centre, Matzouneio Public Library and the extremely well-organised Archaeological Museum, housed in a building designed by Ernst Ziller, an architect so enamoured by Greece that he ended up adopting its nationality.

 Hidden gems of Mountainous Arcadia

-Rafting and trekking in the Lousios river
+Rafting and trekking in the Lousios River

 Traditional local products